Best Buy (NYSE:BBY) Posts Quarterly Earnings Results, Beats Expectations By $0.52 EPS

-Best Buy (NYSE:BBY – Get Rating) issued its quarterly earnings data on Thursday.
-The technology retailer reported $2.61 earnings per share for the quarter, topping the consensus estimate of $2.09 by $0.52, RTT News reports.
+Best Buy (NYSE:BBY – Get Rating) released its quarterly earnings results on Thursday.
+The technology retailer reported $2.61 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.09 by $0.52, RTT News reports.
+The company had revenue of $14.74 billion during the quarter, compared to the consensus estimate of $14.80 billion.
 Best Buy had a return on equity of 55.81% and a net margin of 3.06%.
-The company had revenue of $14.74 billion during the quarter, compared to analyst estimates of $14.80 billion.
-During the same period in the prior year, the business posted $2.73 earnings per share.
-The firm’s revenue for the quarter was down 10.0% compared to the same quarter last year.
+The firm’s revenue was down 10.0% on a year-over-year basis.
+During the same quarter in the prior year, the company posted $2.73 EPS.
 Best Buy updated its FY24 guidance to $5.70-6.50 EPS and its FY 2024 guidance to $5.70-$6.50 EPS.

 Best Buy Increases Dividend

-The business also recently declared a quarterly dividend, which will be paid on Thursday, April 13th.
-Investors of record on Thursday, March 23rd will be given a $0.92 dividend.
+The business also recently announced a quarterly dividend, which will be paid on Thursday, April 13th.
+Stockholders of record on Thursday, March 23rd will be issued a $0.92 dividend.
 The ex-dividend date is Wednesday, March 22nd.
 This is a boost from Best Buy’s previous quarterly dividend of $0.88.
-This represents a $3.68 dividend on an annualized basis and a yield of 4.42%.
-Best Buy’s payout ratio is 55.96%.
+This represents a $3.68 dividend on an annualized basis and a dividend yield of 4.42%.
+Best Buy’s dividend payout ratio is presently 55.96%.

 Best Buy Co, Inc engages in the provision of consumer technology products and services.
 It operates through two business segments: Domestic and International.
 The Domestic segment includes operations in all states, districts, and territories of the U.S., operating under various brand names, including Best Buy, Best Buy Mobile, Geek Squad, Magnolia Audio Video, Napster, and Pacific Sales.